Power Rating of Resistors

 And,

 Using any of these three formulas, you can easily calculate the wattage rating of the resistor.
-The wattage rating is calculated in the below circuit diagram.
+The wattage rating is calculated in the circuit diagram below.

-In practical applications, we always select a resistor which has a power rating two or three times of the calculated power rating for its safe operation in the circuit.
+In practical applications, we always select a resistor with a power rating two or three times the calculated power rating for its safe operation in the circuit.

 Types of Resistors and Their Power Ratings

-The following are some common resistor types used in electrical and electronics circuits, here we have specified their power ratings:
+The following are some common resistor types used in electrical and electronic circuits.
+We have specified their power ratings:

-• Metal Film Resistors – These resistors have very low power rating, typically less than 3 Watts with relatively high stability.
+- Metal Film Resistors – These resistors have a very low power rating, typically less than 3 Watts, with relatively high stability.
 Hence, they are widely used in small electronic circuits.

-• Carbon Resistors – The carbon resistors also have low wattage rating, usually less than 5 watts, but they have lower stability than metal film resistors.
+- Carbon Resistors – The carbon resistors also have a low wattage rating, usually less than 5 watts, but have lower stability than metal film resistors.
 These are also suitable for small electronic circuits.

-• Wirewound Resistors – The wire wound resistors are considered high power resistors and also provide high resistance stability.
-Therefore, they are used in high power electric circuits.
+- Wirewound Resistors – The wire wound resistors are considered high power resistors and provide high resistance stability.
+Therefore, they are used in high-power electric circuits.

-• Power Resistors – Power resistors are special type of wire wound resistors designed to handle high amount of power up to 1000 watts or more.
-These resistors are made to have larger physical area to dissipate high amount of heat generated.
-They are widely used motor control circuits, electromagnets, motor braking circuits, and more.
+- Power Resistors – Power resistors are a special type of wire wound resistors designed to handle a high amount of power, up to 1000 watts or more.
+These resistors are made to have a larger physical area to dissipate a high amount of heat generated.
+They are widely used in motor control circuits, electromagnets, motor braking circuits, and more.

 Resistor Power Derating

-As discussed, the nominal wattage rating of resistor is specified at a certain ambient temperature.
-For example, power rating of a resistor is 10 watts at 75°C, and if you operate it at the ambient temperature of 90°C, does the resistor capable to dissipate the amount of heat generated in its body?
-No, the heat transfer rate will get slow and resistor will eventually fail.
-You will observe that the resistor’s body get more hotter at 90°C. This effect is known as derating.
+As discussed, the nominal wattage rating of the resistor is specified at a certain ambient temperature.
+For example, the power rating of a resistor is 10 watts at 75°C, and if you operate it at the ambient temperature of 90°C, does the resistor capable of dissipating the amount of heat generated in its body?
+The heat transfer rate will slow, and the resistor will eventually fail.
+You will observe that the resistor’s body gets more hotter at 90°C. This effect is known as derating.

-Now, if you want to use the same resistor at increased temperature at 90°C ambient temperature, then you need to reduce the amount of heat generation by reducing the current flowing through it.
-Thus, the heat dissipation rating of the resistor decreases with rise in ambient temperature as shown in the below graph.
+Now, if you want to use the same resistor at increased temperature at 90°C ambient temperature, you need to reduce the amount of heat generation by reducing the current flowing through it.
+Thus, the heat dissipation rating of the resistor decreases with a rise in ambient temperature, as shown in the below graph.

-The other factors that impacts the resistors wattage deratings are as follows.
+The other factors that impact the resistors’ wattage deratings are as follows.

-• The electrical circuit is enclosed in a enclosure.
-The heat transfer takes from the resistor’s body to enclosure wall to ambient temperature.
-Thus, an enclosure creates hinderance to flow of heat.
-The design parameters of enclosure like its size, shape ,material, wall thickness and orientation affects the heat transfer rate.
+- The electrical circuit is enclosed in an enclosure.
+The heat transfer takes from the resistor’s body to the enclosure wall to ambient temperature.
+Thus, an enclosure creates a hindrance to the flow of heat.
+The design parameters of the enclosure, like its size, shape, material, wall thickness, and orientation, affect the heat transfer rate.

-• The types of cooling arrangement affect the wattage rating.
+- The types of cooling arrangements affect the wattage rating.
 The natural air circulation has slower heat dissipation than the forced cooling.

-• When the resistors are installed close to each other, the resistor receive the heat of other resistors and affect the heat transformer.
+- When the resistors are installed close to each other, the resistor receives the heat of other resistors and affects the heat transformer.
 The resistors can be installed sparsely in a circuit to improve the heat transfer rate.

-• At altitude, the heat transfer happens only through radiation and above 30 KM the heat transfer rate gets adversely affected.
+- At altitude, the heat transfer happens only through radiation, and above 30 KM, the heat transfer rate is adversely affected.

 Solved Problems of Wattage Rating

-Numerical Example(1)- A resistors is subjected to a voltage of 24 V and a current of 2.
-A flowing though it.
-What is the maximum power rating of this resistor.
+Numerical Example(1)- A resistor is subjected to a voltage of 24 V and a current of 2.
+A flowing through it.
+What is the maximum power rating of this resistor?

 V = 24 V